pulp/pulp/docs/sphinx/dev-guide/policies/style.rst

 Document your functions using the markup described `here <http://sphinx-doc.org/markup/desc.html#info-field-lists>`_.
 If it's worth having a function, it's worth taking 1 minute to describe what it does, define each parameter, and define its return value.
-This saves tremendous time for the next person who looks at your code.
+This saves a tremendous amount of time for the next person who looks at your code.

 Include reasonable in-line comments where they might be helpful.